The Southwest of France: The Wines of Gascony

 As for the grapes, all are influenced by the region’s healthy mix of sunshine and rain.
 The Ugni Blanc is, perhaps, the most prominent in the white wines, and is actually one of the most prolific grape varieties in the world, as it’s considered a blending grape.
 The crisp white wines also typically feature Sauvignon Blanc, Colombard (also often used in brandy), and Gros Manseng grapes.
 As for the reds, they are made with Merlot, Tannat, Cabernet Sauvignon, and Cabernet Franc grapes.

 With a wine and culinary vacation to France, discover even more about these wines.
-During our Gascony Cookery School trip in particular, you'll visit the Musée de vin and learn more about the region's centuries-old winemaking practices.
+During our Cooking in Gascony culinary vacation in particular, you’ll learn more about the region’s centuries-old winemaking practices.

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best cooking vacations.